yrapop01/yrapop01.github.io/python/index.md

 ### Builtin Generators

 Many standard library functions are implemented as generators.
 For instance, the aforementioned `range()` function is in fact a generator.
-Another popular generate is `enumerate()`: it gets as input another iterable object (it can be list/tuple/another generator/etc.) and creates generator which yields pairs of values: the first item in every pair is the pair index and the second item is the value at that index of the original iterator.
+Another popular generator is `enumerate()`: it gets as input another iterable object (it can be list/tuple/another generator/etc.) and creates generator which yields pairs of values: the first item in every pair is the pair index and the second item is the value at that index of the original iterator.